Subsidence Claims: Do You Need Help With Your Insurance or Warranty?

 These Are The Four Main Causes of Subsidence

-- The proximity of trees to the property
+- The proximity of trees to the property.

-- The underlying ground
+- The underlying ground.

-- The age of the property
+- The age of the property.

-- Poor workmanship within the property
+- Poor workmanship during the construction of the property.

 Subsidence can become more noticeable during long, dry spells of weather due to the shrinkage of soil beneath the property.

-- Sticking of doors and/or windows
+- Sticking of doors or windows.

-- Rippling of wallpaper, especially in corners of rooms
+- Rippling of wallpaper, especially in corners of rooms.

-- Cracks appearing after long, dry spells of weather
+- Cracks appearing after long, dry spells of weather.

-- Appearance of cracks in walls, ceilings and exterior brickwork
+- Appearance of cracks in walls, ceilings and exterior brickwork.

 Once the proximate cause is established, the most usual course of treatment is underpinning the foundations in order to add to the depth of the foundation; this procedure will increase the stability of the building, but this is a last resort and expensive to execute.
 It is also highly involved, can be disruptive to occupants and can only be carried out by specialists.

-Property Defects' Role In The Claim Process
+Property Defects' Role In The Subsidence Claim Process